 - 1. As part of a standard communicative methodology, teachers help students to become aware of their own style preferences and the strategies that are derived from those styles (Thompson & Rubin 1996, Oxford 1990a).
-(See also the "In the Classroom" vignette at the end of this chapter for some details.)
+(See also the "In the Classroom" vignette at the end of his chapter for some details.)
 Through checklists, tests, and interviews, teacher can become aware of students' tendencies and then offer advice on beneficial in-class and extra-class strategies. - 2.
 Teachers can embed strategy awareness and practice into their pedagogy (Rubin & Thompson 1994; Brown 1989, 1990; Ellis & Sinclair 1989).
-As they utilize such techniques as communicative games, rapid reading, fluency exercises, and error analysis, teachers can help students both consciously and subconsciously to practice successful strategies. - 3.
-Certain compensatory techniques are sometimes practiced to help students overcome certain weaknesses.
+As they utilize such techniques as communicative games, rapid reading, fluency exercises, and error analysis, teachers can help students both consciously and subconsciously to practice successful strategies. - Certain compensatory techniques are sometimes practiced to help students overcome certain weaknesses.
 Omaggio (1981) provided diagnostic instruments and procedures for determining students'

-4. Finally, textbooks (Brown 1998, Chammot, O'Malley & Kupper 1992) include strategy instruction as part of a content-centered approach.
+- preferences, then outlined exercises that help students to overcome certain blocks or to develop successful strategies here they are weak. - Finally, textbooks (Brown 1998, Champet, O'Malley & Kupper 1992) include strategy instruction as part of a content-centered approach.